Adaptive vs. Static Robot-to-Human Handover: A Study on Orientation and Approach Direction: Related Works

 \section{Related Works}

 The topic of robot-to-human handover has seen a transition from static transfer strategies to highly adaptive and context-aware behaviors.
 A common approach to improve ergonomics involves planning the robot's pose so that the graspable parts of an object are directed toward the user \cite{aleotti2012comfortable}.
 Recent zero-shot approaches employ \acrfull{vlms} to extract semantic and geometric information, computing optimal delivery configurations prior to motion execution \cite{liu2025leveraging}.
 Furthermore, task-oriented handovers deduce the optimal orientation from human demonstrations \cite{qin2022task}, and very recently, \acrfull{llms} have been successfully exploited to reason about task constraints, allowing the robot to present tools optimally tailored for the subsequent human action \cite{tulbure2025llm}.
 However, these approaches are predominantly object-centric and static; they compute a spatial target pose a priori and maintain it fixed during execution, failing to adapt the object's orientation in real-time to continuous changes in the human wrist posture during the approach phase.
 The necessity to handle continuously moving users has led to the development of robust adaptive trajectories for real-time tracking \cite{zhang2023flexible}.
-Nevertheless, continuous tracking presents a known critical issue: the constant updating of the target position based on the human hand can make the robot's movements unpredictable.
+Nevertheless, continuous tracking presents a known critical issue: continuously updating the target position based on the human hand can make the robot's movements unpredictable.
 A comprehensive study presented in \cite{kappler2023optimizing} demonstrated that adaptive transport methods, which continuously track the hand, can significantly reduce the user's trust and perceived safety compared to predefined static trajectories, due to the higher cognitive effort required by the human receiver to anticipate the robot's intentions and path changes.
 Similar dynamics of cognitive overload and behavioral habituation in repetitive handover scenarios have also been highlighted by monitoring the psychological engagement of users \cite{sorrentino2024investigating}. \\ The system proposed in our work bridges these critical gaps in the literature.
 As summarized in Table \ref{tab:sota_comparison}, existing approaches typically exhibit a trade-off among four fundamental features for seamless human-robot interaction: real-time spatial tracking, task-aware object alignment, kinematic predictability, and the use of objective physiological metrics.
+Unlike static methods that can ensure predictability and task-awareness but completely ignore user movement during the approach \cite{aleotti2012comfortable, liu2025leveraging, tulbure2025llm}, or dynamic tracking methods that adapt in real-time but degrade user trust due to erratic, unpredictable motions \cite{zhang2023flexible, kappler2023optimizing}, our framework addresses this conflict by geometrically decoupling the spatial approach, governed by a highly predictable, limited-jerk path, from the continuous task-oriented alignment of the object.
+Furthermore, while previous comparative studies \cite{kappler2023optimizing, sorrentino2024investigating} primarily rely on subjective feedback to assess human-robot trust and cognitive load, we introduce a multimodal evaluation framework grounded in objective physiological data.
+Consequently, our proposed framework provides an initial integrated approach that combines these interaction constraints within a single handover framework.
+The main contributions of our work are twofold: